71xx/71xx.github.io/_pages/compsci/code.md

 ## Code Page

+Here is the GitHub link to my actual code repo - [**Here**](https://github.com/71xn/IB-CompSci-Code-Log)

-Currently this page is just showing samples of what my code page will look like but eventually it will have a gigantic table of contents and external links to my code on github / gitlab etc.
+Currently this page is just showing samples of what my code page will look like but eventually it will have a gigantic table of contents and external links to my code on github / gitlab etc. This is more of a place to show off the code I have enjoyed to write, the rest of thje code will be in the [GitHub Repo](https://github.com/71xn/IB-CompSci-Code-Log)

 ### Coffee or Soda Logic Spark - Python